endurantgames/cosmiclegends/src/crisis.md

 When you use the Timely Arrival move, spend 5 successes from the Teamwork Pool have your hero arrive at the end of the current Hero Phase.

-You can't take any other moves that turn, but you *can* describe your entry to the scene and make a roll related to your arrival.
+You can't make any other moves that turn, but you *can* describe your entry to the scene and make a roll related to your arrival.
 Add the Effectiveness of that roll to the Teamwork Pool.